LearnPress/learnpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-LearnPress is a WordPress LMS Plugin complete solution for creating a Learning Management System.
+LearnPress is a WordPress LMS Plugin complete solution for creating a WordPress Learning Management System.
 LearnPress is for creating course, lesson and quiz.

 == Description ==

-<a href="http://thimpress.com/learnpress" target="_blank">LearnPress</a> is a comprehensive WordPress LMS Plugin for WordPress.
-This WordPress LMS Plugin can be used to easily create & sell courses online.
+<a href="http://thimpress.com/learnpress" target="_blank">LearnPress</a> is a comprehensive *WordPress LMS Plugin* for WordPress.
+This *WordPress eLearning Plugin* can be used to easily create & sell courses online.
 Each course curriculum can be made with lessons & quizzes which can be managed with easy-to-use user interface, we really made it for lazy people.

 LearnPress is free and always be free, but it has premium high quality WordPress Plugin, try and see how it is.
-LearnPress WordPress LMS Plugin is **lightweight** but **super powerful** with **lots of add-ons** to empower its core system.
+LearnPress WordPress Online Course plugin is **lightweight** but **super powerful** with **lots of add-ons** to empower its core system.

 Take a look at a Premium **[LMS WordPress Theme](http://themeforest.net/item/lms-wordpress-theme-elearning-wp/11797847)** we designed to work with LearnPress, more will comes soon.

 [youtube https://www.youtube.com/watch?v=rRWPl5-Hb4k&hd=1&&cc_load_policy=1]

+Are you looking for *best LMS WordPress plugin*?

 **LearnPress LMS Plugin works with your theme**
 We create LearnPress LMS Plugin to work with any WordPress themes.

-**LearnPress Support WordPress Multisites**
+**LearnPress Support WordPress Multisite**

 **LearnPress features**
 *Create course*